What Breed Of Bunny Do I Have

 Consult Breed Standards

 Referencing the breed standards set by organizations like ARBA and BRC can be incredibly helpful in identifying your rabbit's breed.
-These standards provide detailed descriptions of each recognized breed, including information on size, coat type, ear carriage, color, and markings.
-By comparing your rabbit's characteristics to these standards, you can narrow down the possibilities.
+Day to day, these standards provide detailed descriptions of each recognized breed, including information on size, coat type, ear carriage, color, and markings.
+By comparing your rabbit's characteristics to these standards, you can narrow down the possibilities Turns out it matters..

 Websites and books dedicated to rabbit breeds can also be valuable resources.
 These sources often include photos and detailed descriptions of different breeds, making it easier to compare your rabbit to known examples.